APNIC-Labs/draft-kskroll-sentinel/README.md

    These labels trigger special processing in the resolver when responses from authoritative servers are received.
-Labels containing "root-key-sentinel-is-ta-<key-tag>" is used to answer the question "Is this the Key Tag of a Key which the validating DNS resolver is currently trusting as a trust anchor?"
-Labels containing "root-key- sentinel-not-ta-<key-tag>" is used to answer the question "Is this the Key Tag of a Key which the validating DNS resolver is *not* currently trusting as a trust anchor?"
+Labels containing "root-key-sentinel-is-ta-<key-tag>" is used to answer the question "Is this the Key Tag of a key which the validating DNS resolver is currently trusting as a trust anchor?"
+Labels containing "root-key- sentinel-not-ta-<key-tag>" is used to answer the question "Is this the Key Tag of a key which the validating DNS resolver is *not* currently trusting as a trust anchor?"

 2.1.
 Preconditions